alexa/alexa-auto-sdk/modules/core/README.md

 ```
 ### Property Definitions
-The definitions of the properties used with the `PropertyManager::setProperty()` and `PropertyManager::getProperty()` methods are included in the [AlexaProperties.h](../alexa/platform/include/AACE/Alexa/AlexaProperties.h) and [CoreProperties.h](./platform/include/AACE/Core/CoreProperties.h) files.
+The definitions of the properties used with the `PropertyManager::setProperty()` and `PropertyManager::getProperty()` functions are included in the [AlexaProperties.h](../alexa/platform/include/AACE/Alexa/AlexaProperties.h) and [CoreProperties.h](./platform/include/AACE/Core/CoreProperties.h) files.
 For a list of the Alexa Voice Service (AVS) supported locales for the `LOCALE` property, see the [Alexa Voice Service (AVS) documentation](https://developer.amazon.com/docs/alexa-voice-service/system.html#locales).

 ## Managing Authorization